Sovereign credit concerns, low interest rates reshaping world reserves

 At a global level, the weight of debt deemed as a safe haven against the total debt fell by more than 15 percent in the same period.

-"The increased creditworthiness and liquidity may lead investors to gradually recognise the suitability of such bonds for meeting their safety needs, thus contributing to an increase in supply."
+"The increased creditworthiness and liquidity may lead investors to gradually recognize the suitability of such bonds for meeting their safety needs, thus contributing to an increase in supply."

 (Additional reporting by Carolyn Cohn, editing by Jeremy Gaunt)